polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-1.0.0/runtime/types/module-struct.md

 ## Tuple of All The Modules

-Your `Module` struct then comes along with other used SRML modules to form a tuple called `AllModules` which will be tied to the `Executive` struct in `srml-executive`.
+Your `Module` struct then comes along with other used SRML modules to form a tuple called `AllModules` which will be passed to the Executive module, handling dispatch to the various modules.

 ```rust
 pub type System = system::Module<Runtime>;